Amazon Listings Optimization: It’s More Than Just Keywords

 In the world of selling on Amazon, you’ll hear the word ‘optimization’ thrown around frequently.

-In most cases it’ll involve traditional Search Engine Optimization (SEO); making sure you have the right keywords so that your target Amazon customers can find you.
+In most cases it’ll involve traditional Search Engine Optimization (SEO); making sure you have the right keywords in your listing so that your target Amazon searchers can find you.

-A9 evaluates the one primary metric that matters the most to them: revenue per click.
+A9 evaluates the one primary metric that matters the most to Amazon: revenue per click.

 The more sales per visitor, the higher the revenue per click.